oauth-entra-id/oauth-entra-id/packages/oauth-entra-id/README.md

 ## About 📖

-A lightweight, secure, and framework-agnostic wrapper for Microsoft Entra ID (formerly called Microsoft Azure AD).
+A secure, performant, and feature-rich OAuth 2.0 integration for Microsoft Entra ID — fully abstracted and production-ready.

-Built for simplicity, speed, and type safety.
-It abstracts away the complexity of OAuth 2.0, allowing developers to focus on building their applications without worrying about the underlying authentication and authorization mechanisms.
+This library simplifies the Authorization Code Grant flow (with PKCE), token rotation, B2B authentication, and the On-Behalf-Of (OBO) flow with a strong focus on type safety, security and performance.

+Designed to be framework-agnostic and developer-friendly, it eliminates the complexity of managing Microsoft Entra ID authentication — so you can focus on building your application, not your auth layer.

 ## Features 🌟

-- 🔐 Secure backend-driven OAuth 2.0 Authorization Code Grant flow with PKCE.
+- 🔐 Secure backend-driven OAuth 2.0 Authorization Code Grant flow with PKCE
-- ⚡ Fast performance with minimal dependencies.
+- ⚡ High performance optimized for production environments
-- 🍪 Built-in cookie-based authentication with token management and rotation.
+- 🍪 Built-in cookie-based authentication with token management and rotation
-- 📢 On-Behalf-Of (OBO) flow for downstream services
+- 📢 On-Behalf-Of (OBO) flow for downstream services access
 - 🤝 B2B app support (client credentials)
 - 🧩 Fully typed results and errors via `Result<T>` and `OAuthError`
-- 🦾 Framework-agnostic core (Express and NestJS bindings included)
+- 🦾 Framework-agnostic core with Express and NestJS bindings

 ## Getting Started 🚀